SignifyHQ/mint-rusd-solana/README.md

 * **SECRET_KEY:** The base58 encoded secret key of the solana account that is going to send the airdrop transaction and receive the tokens.

 * **AMOUNT:** An optional amount of token to receive, if not provided it will be set to 1000 as default.
-The rUSD token has 6 decimals, to to receive 500 rUSD set the amount variable to 500000000
+The rUSD token has 6 decimals, to receive 500 rUSD set the amount variable to 500000000

 ## Install dependencies